hwdsl2/setup-ipsec-vpn/docs/clients-xauth.md

   * [iOS (iPhone/iPad)](#ios)
   * [Linux](#linux)

+Like this project?
+You can [show your support or appreciation](https://coindrop.to/hwdsl2).

 ## Windows

 > :information_source: You may also connect using [IKEv2](ikev2-howto.md) (recommended) or [IPsec/L2TP](clients.md) mode.
 No additional software is required.